 2. Rising Costs

-All companies have a budget, so it’s no surprise that price is one of the first talking points when deciding on a supplier.
-In fact, 53% of procurement professionals feel that cost-cutting is a number one priority.
+All companies have a budget, so it’s no surprise that price is one of the first talking points when considering a new supplier.
+In fact, 53% of procurement professionals express that cost-cutting is a number one priority.
 Factoring in rising costs can be a challenge though, especially when you want to receive more for your money and reduce payment friction.

-Two common solutions would be to restrict your supplier base (25% of CPOs surveyed cited this as necessary method) or to outsource non-core procurement strategies (14% of CPOs commonly use this method).
-Both of these options can help in the long-run, but when you’re in the initial stages with a supplier, it is pivotal that you outline a Service Level Agreement (SLA).
-Establishing an SLA can help curb costs because you’ll have a clear understanding of the services that will be provided and the specific benchmarks to measure success.
+Solutions may involve restricting your supplier base (25% of CPOs surveyed cited this as necessary method) or outsourcing non-core procurement strategies (14% of CPOs commonly use this method).
+Both of these options can help long-term, however, during the initial stages with a supplier it is pivotal that you outline a Service Level Agreement (SLA).
+Establishing an SLA can help curb costs, as they allow a clear understanding of the services provided and the specific benchmarks to measure success.

 3. Missing Deadlines